by Porus Homi Havewala

 Let us now take a closer look at how Aurora is able to achieve such performance improvements, and for that we will need to examine the cloud-based architecture of Aurora.

 First, for better performance Aurora needs to be able to do less work, and this is done by achieving fewer I/Os and minimizing network packets.
 Secondly, more efficiency can be achieved by processing asynchronously, batching operations together, and using lock-free data structures.

 Examine the following RDS-based multi-zone setup for PostgreSQL.
 How does the I/O flow happen?
 The primary database would first issue a write to the Amazon EBS storage.
 The EBS then issues the write to its mirror, and an acknowledgement is sent when both writes are completed.
 The next step is to write to the standby instance, which is then issued as a write to the standby’s EBS storage, and its own mirror.

 In the diagram below, the yellow arrows signify WAL writes, the orange arrows signify data writes, and the smaller purple arrows show commit log and file writes.

 It is obvious here that every user operation is resulting in multiple writes.
 Steps 1, 3, 5 are clearly sequential and synchronous.
 Due to this, latency is increased, and jitter is also amplified.
 This obviously has an impact on the database performance.

-In the next and final part of this article series, we will have a look at the write I/O traffic in an Amazon Aurora Database Node, and see for ourselves the improvements in the write flow.
+In the next part of this article series, we will have a look at the write I/O traffic in an Amazon Aurora Database Node, and see for ourselves the improvements in the write flow.

 (Disclaimer: The views expressed in this article are the author’s own views and do not reflect the views of Amazon Web Services (AWS) or Oracle Corporation.
 The author has written this article as an independent, unbiased cloud architect/consultant.
 The benchmark results and graphs in this article are from recent AWS public presentations on the benefits of the Aurora with PostgreSQL compatibility database.)